Financial Department

 The Financial Department issues property tax bills two (2) times per year:

-• Interim Tax Bills are issued at the beginning of March, with installments due the last business day in March and May.
+• Interim Tax Bills are issued at the beginning of March, with installments due the fourth Friday in March and May.
 Taxes owing are calculated based on 50% of the previous year’s Total Taxes.

-• Final Tax Bills are issued at the beginning of September, with installments due the last business day in September and November.
+• Final Tax Bills are issued at the beginning of September, with installments due the fourth Friday in September and November.
 Taxes owing are calculated based on the current assessment (established by MPAC), multiplied by the current year’s Tax Rate (established by Council), less the Interim Billing.

 Tax Bill Mailing Process